melt-umn/Abella-AG-Interface/interface_/reference.md

   nothing of the translation.
 If the value is changed to `on`, it will display the command sent to Abella, as well as the output from Abella, in addition to the standard output.
+* **clean**:  This determines whether Abella tries to automatically clear subgoals.
+The default value is `on`, which automatically applies `attr_unique` and clears subgoals automatically when possible, such as when attributes are assumed to have unequal values.
+If the value is changed to `off`, the user needs to solve all the subgoals manually.
+Note that a proof written with `clean` set to `on` will not be valid with `clean` set to `off` and vice versa.
+The main purpose of this option is to allow one to see which cases are being handled automatically.